fauxsaurus/fauxsaur.us/src/en/blog/2019-03-02-learning-from-rwby-trailers.md

 The giant gun scythe in the first trailer folds: up for travel, into a sniper rifle, and, well, a scythe.
 Rather than these simply being different standalone forms, the blade and the gun aspects have quite a bit of synergy with one another.
 For instance, the blade acts as a stand while firing and the recoil has enough force to speed up a swing and decapitate opponents.
 It even enhances mobility by speeding up dashes via recoil and reducing momentum with the blade after getting knocked back.
 Plus, it can take different types of ammo.

-{% include img.html url="/img/rwby-red-trailer-ruby's-scythe-in-action.jpg" description="Ruby's giant scythe in action." %}
+{% image "/img/rwby-red-trailer-ruby's-scythe-in-action.jpg", "Ruby's giant scythe in action." %}

 ### White Trailer